New ideas for a wasteful industry

 It is a special method of textile recycling in which synthetic fibers such as polyester are broken down into their original chemical building blocks and then used to make new synthetic fibers.

-The chemical recycling process we use is based on glycolysis.
-It uses ethylene glycol to depolymerize (under pressure at 200°C) and is still an early-stage technology.
-Our first production in 2023 still runs on pilot plans and therefore is double the price towards bottle-to-fiber recycling.
+The chemical recycling process we use is based on saccharification, fermentation and alcoholysis.
+It is still at an early stage of technological development and commercialization.
+Our first production in 2023 was still running on pilot plants and still considerably more expensive than bottle-to-fiber recycling.

 What is the potential of chemical recycling?